kontent-ai/delivery-sdk-net/README.md

 The official .NET SDK for the [Kontent.ai Delivery API](https://kontent.ai/learn/docs/apis/openapi/delivery-api/), enabling you to retrieve content from your Kontent.ai projects with a modern, type-safe, and highly extensible client library.

-> [!IMPORTANT]
-> The modernized delivery SDK is currently in beta.
-While the core functionality is stable and production-ready, some features are still being polished.
-All the documentation and implementation is subject to change prior to production release.
-Feedback is welcome in the corresponding [pull request](https://github.com/kontent-ai/delivery-sdk-net/pull/407).

 ## Table of Contents

 - [Installation](#-installation)